wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/vs-storage-webjobs-getting-started-queues.md

 Console output can't be linked to a particular method invocation because the Console is single-threaded, while many job functions may be running at the same time.
 That's why the  SDK provides each function invocation with its own unique log writer object.

 To write [application tracing logs](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio#logsoverview), use **Console.Out** (creates logs marked as INFO) and **Console.Error** (creates logs marked as ERROR).
 An alternative is to use [Trace or TraceSource](http://blogs.msdn.com/b/mcsuksoldev/archive/2014/09/04/adding-trace-to-azure-web-sites-and-web-jobs.aspx), which provides Verbose, Warning, and Critical levels in addition to Info and Error.
-Application tracing logs appear in the web app log files, Azure tables, or Azure blobs depending on how you configure your Azure web app.
+Application tracing logs appear in the web site log files, Azure tables, or Azure blobs depending on how you configure your Azure Website.
 As is true of all Console output, the most recent 100 application logs also appear in the Dashboard page for the WebJob, not the page for a function invocation.

 Console output appears in the Dashboard only if the program is running in an Azure WebJob, not if the program is running locally or in some other environment.